Home > Blog > Process of buying a home in Canada as a non-resident explained

 Although this might seem a bit complicated, it really is not.
 Buying a home here as a non-resident is generally quite easy.
 However, take all of these factors mentioned above into consideration.
 Additionally, take a good look at the movers you hire before relocating.
 Find trusted moving companies Red Deer to help you relocate stress-free.

-Take into consideration the important factors such as taxes and additional fees.
+Take into consideration important factors such as taxes and additional fees.

 Next in line is the documentation.
 To get a mortgage arranged, check the exact documents you need with your bank.
-Generally speaking, a non-resident in Canada will need a deposit, a reference letter from the bank, proof of income, and a Canadian credit check.
+Generally speaking, a non-resident in Canada will need a deposit, which is usually 35% of the property’s value.
+Next, a reference letter from the bank, proof of income, and a Canadian credit check.
 So, once you get these covered, you should be good to go for the mortgage.

 The moving process